Home > Projects > DIY Devices > Signal Generator

 If you want to try a more advanced and more accurate version see the DIY Signal Generator II

 This diagram shows how the circuit can be wired without the need for any circuit board.
 A 14 pin IC socket is used to hold the main circuit so the 555 chip and the two pots can be simply plugged in.
-The total parts list is shown below and everything you need can be bought in our shop.
+The total parts list is shown below.

 14 pin IC Socket